 Jackie from My Little Bookcase

-In the Google hangout below, I was their guinea pig and they gave some very valuable advice on helping Miss Possum build friendships and life-long skills.
+In the Google hangout below, I was their guinea pig and they gave some very valuable advice on helping my six year old daughter build friendships and life-long skills.

-I’ve used many of the ideas from that video and they were exactly what I needed to contain my inner lioness and give me real strategies to move toward.
+This video is exactly what I needed to contain my inner lioness and give me real strategies to move toward.